Fi3/stratum/README.md

 The error that can be encountered are due to:

 1) physical error, IO ecc ecc
-2) downstream or upstream node is buggied and respond in a unexpected way
+2) downstream or upstream node is buggy and respond in a unexpected way
 3) downstream or upstream node is well implemented but not compatible

 V1 and V2 crates should be aware only about error kinds 2 and 3.